-The proliferation of sharing economy platforms provides a new way to organize business by dramatically facilitating engagement between resource suppliers and consumers (Markman et al., 2021).
-These platforms typically do not invest in physical inputs but instead provide information and technology to connect different sides of the platform, such as hosts and guests for Airbnb and drivers and passengers for Uber.
-Consequently, direct contact between suppliers and buyers in the sharing economy is frequent, and their perceptions and evaluations of one another affect their relative success in capturing value and accessing resources.
-However, bias based on demographic backgrounds on platforms has become a heated issue in recent years.
-Aside from its far-reaching social implications, such discrimination significantly impedes business performance by hindering innovation (Cook et al., 2022) and displacing highly skilled racial minority workers and entrepreneurs (Hsieh et al., 2019).
+Sharing economy platforms have revolutionized business by simplifying connections between suppliers and consumers (Markman et al., 2021).
+Rather than investing in physical assets, these platforms provide information and technology to connect the various sides of the platform, for example, hosts and guests on Airbnb, and drivers and passengers on Uber.

+Contact between suppliers and buyers in the sharing economy is direct and frequent, thus their perceptions and evaluations of one another are critical for capturing value and accessing resources.
+However, bias on platforms, based on demographic backgrounds, has become a heated issue in recent years.
+Aside from its far-reaching social implications, such discrimination impedes business performance by hindering innovation (Cook et al., 2022) and displacing high-skilled racial-minority workers and entrepreneurs (Hsieh et al., 2019).

-Suppliers in the sharing economy are often viewed as micro-entrepreneurs (Sundararajan, 2017) and require skills such as managing projects, managing relationships with clients, and setting prices (Kane, 2016).
+Suppliers in the sharing economy are often viewed as micro-entrepreneurs (Sundararajan, 2017)-they require skills such as managing projects, managing relationships with clients, and setting prices (Kane, 2016).
 The empowerment of these entrepreneurs crowds out some traditional jobs (Li et al., 2021) and entrepreneurial activities outside of the sharing economy (Burtch et al., 2018).
 However, their success depends on overcoming regulatory barriers (Paik et al., 2019) and gaining cognitive legitimacy among customers (Garud et al., 2022).
-Therefore, examining the obstacles faced by suppliers in the sharing economy deepens our understanding of the catalysts and impact of their entry and is of significant interest and importance to management research.
+Therefore, examining the obstacles faced by suppliers in the sharing economy deepens our understanding of how and why they join a given platform.
+Management research into the timely and salient issue of platform-based discrimination can improve the outcomes of these affected entrepreneurs.

-While research generally finds some discrimination against racial minority entrepreneurs and the subsequent negative economic impacts, many important theoretical and policy puzzles require careful examination.
-For example, it is not always clear whether investors and customers selectively reject minority suppliers because they attempt to infer quality from suppliers' backgrounds due to imperfect information (Phelps, 1972) or because they have an actual taste for interacting with specific groups (Becker, 1971).
+While research generally finds some discrimination against racial-minority entrepreneurs and subsequent negative economic impacts, many important theoretical and policy puzzles require closer examination.
+For example, it is not always clear whether investors and customers selectively reject minority suppliers because they attempt to infer quality from suppliers' backgrounds due to having imperfect information (Arrow, 1971; Phelps, 1972; they defined this as "statistical discrimination") or because they prefer to interact with specific groups (Becker, 1971; he defined this as "taste-based discrimination").
 Understanding such differences thus sheds light on the processes that connect discriminatory behaviors to entrepreneurial outcomes.

-If statistical discrimination is the prevailing phenomenon, leveraging platform ecosystems that highlight merit through algorithms, rating systems, and reputation building should help mitigate disparities in entrepreneurial performance.
-However, such measures might be less effective in combating taste-based discrimination, which requires broader cultural and societal changes that are especially difficult in some socioeconomic contexts.
-Yet, the evidence on the efficacy of these platform design choices is often inconclusive and sometimes contradictory.
-To disentangle these conundrums, it is essential to explore the rich characteristics and beliefs of suppliers and buyers and identify the mechanisms and attenuating factors that differentially affect supplier outcomes.
+If statistical discrimination is the prevailing phenomenon, designing platform ecosystems that highlight merit through algorithms, rating systems, and reputation building should help mitigate disparities in entrepreneurial performance.
+However, such measures might be less effective in combating taste-based discrimination, which requires broader cultural and societal changes to combat.
+Yet, the evidence on the efficacy of these platform-design choices is often inconclusive and sometimes contradictory.
+Disentangling these conundrums requires exploring the rich characteristics and beliefs of suppliers and buyers and identifying the mechanisms and attenuating factors that differentially affect supplier outcomes.

-Specifically, biases in the sharing economy have important implications regarding how suppliers can choose the market position or location when they consider entry.
-Especially with the increasing polarization in the U.S. in recent years, enmity toward individuals with different ideological identities has been found to increase racial hostility, traditionally the most profound divide in American society (Iyengar and Westwood, 2015).
-Additionally, the location choices of firms and entrepreneurs are susceptible to the impact of ideology, as they can benefit more when their staff build connections, collaborate, and share resources across facilities in ideologically similar locations (Barber IV and Blake, 2024).
-While suppliers in the sharing economy often have limited options about where to enter, they need to consider whether they should enter or not and their strategic undertakings once they choose to enter.
+Specifically, biases in the sharing economy affect how suppliers can choose their market position or location when they consider entry.
+Especially with polarization in the United States on the rise in recent years, enmity toward individuals with different ideological identities has been found to increase racial hostility, traditionally the most profound divide in American society (Iyengar and Westwood, 2015).
+Also, location choices of firms and entrepreneurs are susceptible to the impact of ideology-they can benefit more when their staff build connections, collaborate, and share resources across facilities in ideologically similar locations (Barber IV and Blake, 2024).
+While suppliers in the sharing economy often have limited options about where to enter, they need to consider whether they should enter at all, as well as their strategies once they choose to enter.